 You are required to maintain comprehensive health insurance while enrolled at UTSA.
 Enrollment in the UTSA Student Health Insurance Plan (SHIP) is automatic and is charged to your tuition account when you register for classes.
 More information.

 List of frequently asked questions and answers on the plan.

 While we encourage students to remain enrolled in SHIP, you may be eligible to waive the policy and its cost if you are able to show that you have found a comparable insurance plan.
 See here for the waiver requirements, process, deadlines, and more.

 There are a variety of on- and off-campus housing options for you to choose from.
 You are welcome to contact us if you have any questions regarding your housing options.

-There are several on-campus living facilities, including Alvarez Hall, Chaparral Village, Laurel Village, University Oaks, and Chisholm Hall.
+There are several on-campus living facilities, both residence hall and apartment style, including Alvarez Hall, Chaparral Village, Laurel Village, University Oaks, and Chisholm Hall.
 See here for more information.

 The costs for your time at UTSA will vary based on your housing and personal spending habits.
 The below offers an estimate for one semester at UTSA: